What is the Accounting Cycle?

 The preceding accounting cycle steps were associated with individual transactions.
 The following accounting cycle steps are only used at the end of the reporting period, and are associated with the aggregate amounts of the preceding transactions:

 - Prepare a preliminary trial balance, which itemizes the debit and credit totals for each account.
 All debits are listed in the left column, and all credits in the right column.
 The totals of the two columns should be identical.
-If not, then there is an error somewhere in the underlying transactions (a one-sided entry) that should be corrected before proceeding.
+If not, then there is an error somewhere in the underlying transactions (an unbalanced entry) that should be corrected before proceeding.
 In most accounting software systems, it is impossible to have transactions that do not result in matching debit and credit totals.
 If the trial balance is being prepared manually, then likely reasons for unbalanced debit and credit totals are:

 - Only entering a portion of a transaction